 In the financial statements, systematic and concise compiled information is available about the financial affairs of an institution, hence the financial statement is the means of transferring ownership, creditors, and the public to the financial position of a business entity.

-So, In addition to the above two financial statements, the cash flow statement is also prepared which gives information which does not receive income details and status details.
+So, In addition to the above two financial statements, the cash flow statement is also prepared which gives information that does not receive income details and status details.

 Nature of Financial Statement

-Financial Statement is the article that presents the nature of the business that gives information about the financial condition of the organization and the profit or loss of the fixed term.
+Financial Statement is an article that presents the nature of the business that gives information about the financial condition of the organization and the profit or loss of the fixed term.

 Thus, The general person understands that in the published financial statements of an institution, the assets and liabilities of the institution are shown at the actual value.
 But this assumption is not appropriate.

 Because the figures mentioned in the financial statements are dependent on accounting traditions and personal decisions and the achievements themselves.

 The Nature of the Financial Statement is as follows:

 The transactions written in the books of accounts are called recorded facts.